santolucito/CPSC112-game/README.md

 Methods to edit

-- find_matches
+- findMatches
 - buildPossibleMatchRow
 - buildPossibleMatchColumn
 - expandArray

 Before you get started coding, let's take a look at the program as it is right now.
 In eclipse, select the frontend-desktop folder, then click the run button in eclipse.
 Up comes an initial board, but there are two problems.

-The first problem is that the code that detects valid matchs is not currently written.
+The first problem is that the code that detects valid matches is not currently written.
 This is a problem because other parts of the code need to know if matches exist in a current board configuration.
-This is done through a call to the find_matches method which is currently not written, but which is supposed to return all matches that exist in the current board configuration.
-In particular: 1) When the board is created, find_matches is called to see if the initial board has any matches already in it (if it does, modifications are performed to avoid this --- we don't want to give the user free points for doing nothing), and 2) Before the user tries to swap two items, find_matches is called to see if as a result of the swap a match was made.
+This is done through a call to the findMatches method which is currently not written, but which is supposed to return all matches that exist in the current board configuration.
+In particular: 1) When the board is created, findMatches is called to see if the initial board has any matches already in it (if it does, modifications are performed to avoid this --- we don't want to give the user free points for doing nothing), and 2) Before the user tries to swap two items, findMatches is called to see if as a result of the swap a match was made.
 If not, the game will not allow the user to swap the two items (since one of the rules of the game is that a user can only swap when it creates a valid match).
-Your job is thus to write the "find_matches" method, along two methods that it will call to facilitate its work: "buildPossibleMatchHorizontal" and "buildPossibleMatchVertical".
-Once you have completed these three methods, the other parts of the program that call find_matches should now work.
+Your job is thus to write the "findMatches" method, along with two methods that it will call to facilitate its work: "buildPossibleMatchHorizontal" and "buildPossibleMatchVertical".
+Once you have completed these three methods, the other parts of the program that call findMatches should now work.

-We will start by writing buildPossibleMatchRow/Column first, then work on find_matches.
+We will start by writing buildPossibleMatchRow/Column first, then work on findMatches.

 ###How to write buildPossibleMatchRow/Column
 buildPossibleMatchRow/Column is going to take in an 'x' and a 'y' that specify a position on the board, and return an array of Points, which indicate the location of matching positions on the board in the same row/column involving that square.
 For example, if we had the following board, calling buildPossibleMatchColumn(0,0) should return an array [(0,0),(0,1)] and calling buildPossibleMatchRow(0,0) should return an array [(0,0)].
 To save a new point into an array use "possibleMatch[0] = new Point(x,y);"